benedict-rihana/py-i3-window-title/README.md

 ## Plans

 1. Move Mappings to ~/.config/winctrl/config.yaml - Done
-2. Fix the bug that when no active window, the title will print 3 times
+2. Fix the bug that when no active window, the title will print 3 times - Done
 3. Adjust the code structure - check terminal app and non-terminal app separately - Done
+4. Extract app `extract_app_from_information` should also be configurable

 ## Refence Links